buzzingpixel/php-queue/documentation/enqueuing.md

 # Enqueuing

-When you wish to enqueue something, call up the `\BuzzingPixel\Queue\QueueHandler` in your code and add a `\BuzzingPixel\Queue\QueueItem` via the `enqueue` method or the `enqueueJob` method.
-You can optionally provide a queue name that you wish the `QueueItem` you're adding to run on.
+When you wish to enqueue something, request the `\BuzzingPixel\Queue\QueueHandler` in your class constructor.

 ## `enqueueJob`